 Solution for Infusion:2 years.From a microbiological point of view, the product should be used immediately after dilution.
 If not used immediately, in-use storage time and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.

 Tablets:This medicinal product does not require any special storage conditions.

-Oral solution:Store in the original container in order to protect from light.
+Oral solution:Store in the original bottle in order to protect from light.

 Solution for Infusion:This medicinal product does not require any special storage conditions.
 For storage conditions of the diluted medicinal product, see section 6.3.

 Tablets:Aluminium/PVC blisters placed into cardboard boxes containing 10, 20, 30, 50, 60, 100 film-coated tablets and multipacks containing 200 (2 packs of 100) film-coated tablets.Aluminium/PVC perforated unit dose blisters placed into cardboard boxes containing 100 x 1 film-coated tablet.Not all pack sizes may be marketed.